 Then fill in a weekly planner.

 I post this sheet on my bulletin board where I can see it daily.
-It's not fancy, but it allows me to use brain energy for planning once a week, and then I don't have to use up more energy and time later on figuring out what to have for dinner or what yoga classes I can make it to, and by the way where are my gym clothes?
+It's not fancy, but it allows me to use brain energy for planning once a week, and then I don't have to use up more energy and brainpower later on figuring out what to have for dinner or what yoga classes I can make it to.

 Next, block specific time in an online calendar.